dwrobel/flatcam/README.md

 3.12.2019

 - in Preferences added an Apply button which apply the modified preferences but does not save to a file, minimizing the file IO operations; CTRL+S key combo does the Apply now.
+- updated some of the default values to metric, values that were missed previously

 2.12.2019